Your baby’s toothless smile is precious but soon enough their baby teeth will appear.

 From these two, one lies on one side of the mouth and the other.

 In comparison, adults have 32 permanent teeth.

-These contain 4 second premolars and four first premolars alongside 4 wisdom teeth that appear later in life.
+These contain 4 second premolars and four first premolars alongside 4 wisdom teeth that appear in later life stages.

 All of these teeth grow gradually in babies.